-Child Development Associate (CDA)- is a nationally accepted credential for those working with young children.
-Child Care Providers who achieve their CDA Credential will have knowledge to put the CDA Competency Standards to practice and an understanding of why those standards help children to achieve success from the early years of development forward.
+Child Development Associate (CDA) & School Age Child Care (SACC) Credentials- are nationally accepted credential for those working with young children.
+Child Care Providers who achieve their CDA or SACC Credential will have knowledge to put quality standards to practice and an understanding of why those standards help children to achieve success from the early years of development forward.
 Center based and family child care providers with some education and experience go through extensive training, preparation of a portfolio, observations and technical assistance when following the CDA path.
+School age child care staff that receive their SACC credential are rated and observed by a Professional Child Care expert, receive ongoing trainings and have curriculum used with children reviewed.